Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 * PHP 5.2.8 or greater

 * Database server in one of these flavors
-** mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite
+*mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite*

- if you wish to use cURL posts:

-* cURL

-or you may opt to use the native Cake HTTPSocket for your posts.
+ * cURL - if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.

 ## Developers Suite Installation
 * Open your command line interface